Root Clusters over Number fields : Inverse Problems and Applications: Introduction

+\begin{theorem}[Theorem 3.1.1, \cite{Bhagwat_2025}] Let $K$ be a number field.
+Let $n>2$ and $r|n$.
+Then there exists an extension $L/K$ of degree $n$ with cluster size $r$. \end{theorem}

 In Section \ref{unique inter ext}, we prove some interesting properties of unique intermediate extensions for given extensions.
 This notion was introduced in Section 7 of \cite{Bhagwat_2025}.
 The concepts of strong cluster magnification and root capacity were introduced by the author and Bhagwat in Sections 4 and 6 of \cite{Bhagwat_2025} respectively.
-In Section \ref{Root Capacity and Cluster Towers}, we recall these notions and establish the Root Capacity Magnification Theorem, Theorem \ref{root capacity mag} which is a generalization of Cluster Magnification Theorem proved in \cite{krithika2023root}.
-The concept of cluster towers was introduced in \cite{krithika2023root}.
-We give a field theoretic formulation for cluster towers and prove Proposition \ref{SCM cluster tower} about strong cluster magnification and cluster towers.